Gelbe Flecken

 5. Change location:

-When is quick action necessary?
+When is swift action necessary?